-As a result the City of Melbourne seeks to procure environmentally preferred products and services and seeks to do business with contractors and providers who have similar sustainability objectives and policies.
+As a result the City of Melbourne seeks to procure environmentally-preferred products and services and seeks to do business with contractors and providers with similar sustainability objectives and policies.

-Whenever practicable and relevant, the organisation gives preference to the supply of goods, machinery or material that has been manufactured or produced in Australia or New Zealand, and works collaboratively with suppliers to achieve these objectives.
+Whenever practicable and relevant, the City of Melbourne gives preference to the supply of goods, machinery or material manufactured or produced in Australia or New Zealand, and works collaboratively with suppliers to achieve these objectives.

-The organisation has a procurement and corporate contract management system that prescribes best practice methodologies in its contract management and processes and it adhered to at all times.
+The organisation has a procurement and corporate contract management system that prescribes best practice methodologies in its contract management and processes and it adheres to this at all times.